jacob-grahn/big-render/README.md

 BigRender is a drawing engine built for multi-user apps.
 Most everything is done by passing in commands, which are simple objects.
 This has the benefit of making it simple to sync commands from multiple users at once.

 ## Setup
-//Include underscore, easeljs, Color.js, and BigRender in your project.
+Include underscore, easeljs, Color.js, and BigRender in your project.
 All of these files are available in the scripts folder for easy testing.

-//create a bigRender instance
+Set up a canvas, and pass it into a big render instance.
+Now you're ready to start adding commands.

 var big = new bigRender.BigRender('demo-canvas');

-//start adding commands
 big.addCommand({...});

 ## Quick Docs

 **addCommand(object)**
 	Add a new drawing command to the stack.
 The command may not be drawn immediately if there is a backlog of undrawn commands.

 **replaceLastCommand(object)**
 Replace the most recent command with a new one.
 If there are no previous commands, this is the same as addCommand()